ksu-is/Inventory_Counter/projectroadmap.md

 5: Begin develop code to get The Inventory Counter started -11/10/20

-6: Have gretting and sign-in finished -11/10/20
+6: Have greeting and sign-in finished -11/10/20